abrightmoore/Backtrack-Community-Edition-Add-On/README.md

 - Made with care, and to last, by THE WORLD FOUNDRY ( TheWorldFoundry.com / discord.gg/h62NN5R )

 Made as a showcase of the BAD FRAMEWORK for Add-Ons.
+Learn about BAD here: https://youtube.com/live/pBZK8YAp1_A